 Take a look at some suggestions below to find that perfect line for you.

 Let’s say you’ve had a long day at work.
 It was one of those days where you look at the clock at noon, look back three hours later, and it’s only 12:05 pm.
 How is that possible?

-It could be a client who’s giving you the runaround or a patient that just wouldn’t even let you talk, claiming they know more than you because they read WebMD on their phone right before you came in.
+It could be a client giving you the runaround or a patient who just wouldn’t even let you talk, claiming they know more than you because they read WebMD on their phone right before you came in.